tmkn/npmsmell/src/content/dependencies/get-func-name.md

 This dependency returns the name of a function.

-You can get the name of a function by simply accessing the `name` property of the function.
+You can get the name of a function by simply accessing the `name` property.

-It's natively supported in JavaScript since well over 10 years by now.
+It is natively supported in JavaScript since ES6 (2015).

 ### Code